 VARIANCE #2: Penthouse/Fourth Floor Addition.
-The proposed building height (52'-1") and overall building height (59'-6") exceeds the 40' maximum height permitted by the Worth Avenue Design Guidelines;
+The proposed building height (52'-1") and overall building height (55'-10") exceeds the 40' maximum height permitted by the Worth Avenue Design Guidelines.

-- Special conditions and circumstances exist which are peculiar to the land, structure or building involved and which are not applicable to other lands, structures or buildings in the same zoning district. - Applicant Response: When this building was constructed in 1973, a fourth story was included.
-This request is to expand the floor area of that existing structure by replacing it with office amenity space.
-The fourth floor will be set back to minimize visibility and impact on surrounding properties. - (2) The special conditions and circumstances do not result from the actions of the applicant. - Applicant Response: The Applicant purchased the building in its present configuration with a limited amount of floor area on the fourth story.
-There is precedent for expanding legally nonconforming buildings as long as the existing roof and structural columns remain. - (3) Granting the variance requested will not confer on the applicant any special privilege that is denied by this chapter to other lands, buildings or structures in this same zoning district. - Applicant Response: Any other property owner in the C-WA Zoning District with similar circumstances could request the same relief.
+- (1) Special conditions and circumstances exist which are peculiar to the land, structure or building involved and which are not applicable to other lands, structures or buildings in the same zoning district. - Applicant Response: When this building was constructed in 1973, the existing building height was included.
+This request is not to increase the existing building height. - (2) The special conditions and circumstances do not result from the actions of the applicant. - Applicant Response: The building has been nonconforming for many years prior to the Applicant's acquisition of the property. - (3) Granting the variance requested will not confer on the applicant any special privilege that is denied by this chapter to other lands, buildings or structures in this same zoning district. - Applicant Response: Any other property owner in the C-WA Zoning District with similar circumstances could request the same relief.

-(4) Literal interpretation of this chapter would deprive the applicant of rights commonly enjoyed by other properties in the same zoning district under the terms of this chapter and would work unnecessary and undue hardship on the applicant.

-Applicant Response: A literal interpretation of the ordinance would prevent the applicant from utilizing the grandfathered fourth story of this building, and it within is the Applicant's vested legal rights to do so.
-Several surrounding residential buildings consist of four stories, and the structure proposed on the fourth story is stepped back to avoid any more visual impact.
-The visible aesthetic of the roof from taller adjacent buildings will be greatly enhanced because the unsightly existing roof will be replaced with beautiful architecture, gardens, and a trellis.
-The project is thus compatible and consistent with existing development.

-(5) The variance granted is the minimum variance that will make possible the reasonable use of the land, building or structure.

-Applicant Response: The proposed development will not increase the height of the existing structure on the fourth floor.
-The setback of the fourth floor will reduce visible impact.

-- (6) For granting of a variance to sections 134-387 or 134-390 through 134-392, pertaining to the regulation of nonconforming uses, the following additional findings shall be made pertaining to the nonconforming use for which the variance is requested: - a.
+- (4) Literal interpretation of this chapter would deprive the applicant of rights commonly enjoyed by other properties in the same zoning district under the terms of this chapter and would work unnecessary and undue hardship on the applicant. - Applicant Response: A literal interpretation of the ordinance would prevent the applicant from utilizing the grandfathered fourth story of this building, and it within is the Applicant's vested legal rights to do so.
+Several surrounding residential buildings consist of four stories, and the structure proposed on the fourth story is stepped back to avoid any more visual impact. - (5) The variance granted is the minimum variance that will make possible the reasonable use of the land, building or structure. - Applicant Response: The proposed development will not increase the height of the existing structure on the fourth floor.
+The setback of the fourth floor will reduce visible impact. - (6) For granting of a variance to sections 134-387 or 134-390 through 134-392, pertaining to the regulation of nonconforming uses, the following additional findings shall be made pertaining to the nonconforming use for which the variance is requested: - a.
 It is the continuance of a unique hotel or residential use that has, for at least 15 years proven compatible with the surrounding uses; and - b.
 Neither rezoning to a district which would allow the use, nor inclusion of the subject use as a permitted or special exception use in the district would act to achieve the preservation of the subject use without opening the possibility of the incursion of uses incompatible with the immediately surrounding area and, further, such variance shall: - 1.
 Be granted only for the continuation of the same hotel or residential use; and - 2.
 Require the applicant to submit a declaration of use limiting the utilization of the property for which the variance was granted to the same use as that existing at the time the variance was granted.